Save 10% on 2018 Cruises! Pay in Full at Time of Booking - Ends Sept 30

 NOTE: Flights must arrive between 5am and 5pm and depart between 6am and 6pm.
 Airport arrival and departure transfers are included on arrival and departure days only.

 Order of sightseeing may change throughout the itinerary.
 Substitute visits to other sites may occur during your trip due to water levels or other uncontrollable factors.

-Price shown is per person based on two people sharing a twin bedded Stateroom and cruise in category 5 Cabin.
+Price shown is per person based on two people sharing a twin bedded Stateroom and cruise in Category 4 Cabin.
 Single rooms are available at a supplement.
 Cabin upgrades available at a supplement.
 Port Charges included for 2017 only.
 2018 port charges are an additional $140 per person.

-For guests bot going to Lisbon, deduct $300 per person from the cruise/tour price.
+For guests not going to Lisbon, deduct $300 per person from the cruise/tour price.